-1. Remove the protective cap from the vial of powder and the rubber syringe cap from the pre-filled syringe with solvent (picture 1).

-2. Firmly attach the thick needle (reconstitution needle) to the pre-filled syringe with solvent and remove the protective cap from the needle (picture 2).
+- 1. Remove the protective cap from the vial of powder and the rubber syringe cap from one of the pre-filled syringes with solvent (picture 1). - 2.
+Firmly attach the thick needle (reconstitution needle) to the pre-filled syringe with solvent and remove the protective cap from the needle (picture 2).